 Continuing Education Units

-Upon successful completion of each course within the program, Registered Nurses and Registered Dietitians can earn 20.0 RN CE or RD CPEU
+Upon successful completion of the program, Registered Nurses and Registered Dietitians can earn 20.0 RN CE or RD CPEU.
+A professional certification is not currently available for infant feeding technicians, but all participants who successfully complete the course will receive a certificate of completion.

 Textbook: Steele, Caroline and Collins, Emily.
 Infant and Pediatric Feedings: Guidelines for Preparation of Human Milk and Formula in Health Care Facilities, 3rd ed.
 Chicago: Academy of Nutrition and Dietetics, 2019 (Link to publisher’s website)